We Can Do Anything

-We Can Do Anything is the ninth studio album by U.S. band Violent Femmes, released March 4, 2016.
-It is the band's first studio album since 2000's Freak Magnet.
+We Can Do Anything is the ninth studio album by American band Violent Femmes, released March 4, 2016.
+It was the band's first full studio album since 2000's Freak Magnet, after releasing four-song EP Happy New Year in 2015.
 “We Can Do Anything” features Boston-based drummer, Brian Viglione, best known for his work with The Dresden Dolls.

 Artwork

 The cover artwork is by Barenaked Ladies multi-instrumentalist Kevin Hearn, with whom Violent Femmes toured in 2015.

 Reception

 Consequence of Sound described the album as one that "ebbs and flows, but in the end, it has enough going for it to merit its existence".